IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Show Dataverse Server Name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Get the server name.
-This is useful when a Dataverse system is composed of multiple Java EE servers behind a load balancer:
+This is useful when a Dataverse system is composed of multiple app servers behind a load balancer:

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.